 Dorothy’s early artistic endeavors were heavily influenced by memories of her childhood.
-Her subject matter was principally the Bush Plum and Bush Banana, wild fruits that grow in abundance near Mina Mina, changing in colour as they ripen, which she depicted in vibrant acrylic colours.
+Her subject matter was principally the Bush Plum and Bush Banana, wild fruits that grow in abundance near Mina Mina, changing in colour as they ripen, which she mirrored in her depictions.
 The paintings, at such an early stage in her career, clearly marked Dorothy as an artist of great talent.
 Her superb sense of composition created a rhythmic effect as semi-naturalistic depictions were entwined in an altogether geometric formation.

-In the late 1980’s the government marketing company, Aboriginal Arts Australia, closed its Alice Springs outlet and its manager Roslyn Premont opened her own, Gallery Gondwana.
+In the late 1980s, the government marketing company Aboriginal Arts Australia closed its Alice Springs outlet and its manager Roslyn Premont opened her own, Gallery Gondwana.
 After meeting Roslyn in 1990, Dorothy began painting exclusively for her gallery and the close personal relationship that developed between the two women lasted up until her tragic death in 2013.
 The studio environment and financial security that Premont provided enabled Dorothy to experiment freely and develop her artistic repertoire rapidly.
-As it did so, she created works, which drew on her innate visual consciousness developed during those early years spent in the vast unlimited expanses of the desert.
+As it did, she created works that drew on her innate visual consciousness, developed during those early years spent in the vast unlimited expanses of the desert.

-From 1997 onward, Dorothy began producing works, which traced the grid-like patterns of the salt encrustations on the Mina Mina clay pans marking a significant artistic shift in her work.
-Over a three-year period her paintings became less and less contrived and increasingly spare, all detail pared back to the barest essentials.
-These new works, in which Dorothy began to explore the Women’s Digging Sticks Dreaming and other stories related to the travels of the Karntakurlangu, compel the spectators eye to dance across the painted surface, just as these ancestral women danced in their hundreds across the country during the region's creation.
-While dancing digging sticks magically emerged from the ground at Mina Mina, equipping the large band of women for their travels over a vast stretch of country.
+From 1997 onward, Dorothy began producing works which traced the grid-like patterns of the salt encrustations on the Mina Mina clay pans marking a significant artistic shift in her work.
+Over a three-year period, her paintings became less and less contrived and increasingly spare, all detail pared back to the barest essentials.
+These new works, in which Dorothy began to explore the Women’s Digging Sticks Dreaming and other stories related to the travels of the Karntakurlangu, compel the spectator's eye to dance across the painted surface, just as these ancestral women danced in the hundreds across the country during the region's creation.
+Dancing digging sticks magically emerged from the ground at Mina Mina, equipping the large band of women for their travels over a vast stretch of country.
 The tall desert oaks which are found there today symbolise the emergence of the digging sticks that literally rose up out from beneath the ground itself.
 As these works developed, her extraordinary spatial ability enabled her to create mimetic grids of the salt encrustations across the claypans of Mina Mina.
-The lines of white dots trace the travels of her female ancestors as they danced their way, in joyous exultation, through the saltpans, spinifex and sand hills clutching their digging sticks in their outstretched hands.
+The lines of white dots trace the travels of her female ancestors as they danced their way, in joyous exultation, through the saltpans, spinifex and sandhills, clutching their digging sticks in their outstretched hands.
 Kathleen Petyarre has been quoted as saying 'those Walpiri ladies, they’re mad about dancing, they go round and round and round dancing, they’re always dancing' (cited in Napangardi 2002: 22).
-Little wonder then, that the surfaces of Dorothy’s canvases become dense rhythms of grids, as she maped the paths of these dancing women.
+Little wonder then, that the surfaces of Dorothy’s canvases become dense rhythms of grids, as she mapped the paths of these dancing women.

 In 2001 Dorothy Napangardi was the recipient of the 18th National Aboriginal and Torres Strait Islander Art Award and in the following year a solo exhibition of her work was curated for the Museum of Contemporary Art in Sydney.
-Through her association with Roslyn Premont and her Gallery Gondwana, Dorothy’s paintings have enjoyed considerable commercial success and are now amongst the most expensive byany currently practicing Aboriginal artist in the primary market.
-Yet despite this close and nurturing relationship Dorothy continued to occasionally paint for others when moved to do so.
-These ‘outside‘ paintings are rarely as good as her Gallery Gondwana works however, there have been exceptions, and these have included a number of major canvases painted for Peter Van Groesen and sold through Kimberley Art Gallery in Melbourne.
+Through her association with Roslyn Premont and her Gallery Gondwana, Dorothy’s paintings have enjoyed considerable commercial success.
+Yet despite this close and nurturing relationship, Dorothy continued to occasionally paint for others when moved to do so.
+These ‘outside‘ paintings are rarely as good as her Gallery Gondwana works.
+However, there have been exceptions and these have included a number of major canvases painted for Peter Van Groesen and sold through Kimberley Art Gallery in Melbourne.
 Creating these paintings has in no way undermined her personal integrity.
-While Dorothy Napangardi’s paintings may be seen as important commodities and major investments, her work can be so beautiful and ethereal, as to boarder on the sublime.
+While Dorothy Napangardi’s paintings may be seen as important commodities and major investments, her work can be so beautiful and ethereal, as to border on the sublime.